RobelGeb/transposetool/README.md

 # transposetool
-A tool for transposing a set of given notes into another key, then drawing those notes as "sheet music" using Java AWT and the literal note names in place of quarter, whole, half notes, etc.
+A tool for transposing a set of given notes into another key, then drawing those notes as "sheet music" using Java AWT with the corresponding note names.
-Works in the treble clef (3rd 4th and 5th octaves).
+Works in the treble clef 4th octave currently, with jFugue integration for audio playback currently available *still in development for expansion of octave availablility*.